pnarkiewicz/The-Brawl-2023-Trader21/README.md

 2. Robustness: Strategies were tested across different market conditions and asset classes to ensure robustness and adaptability.
 3. Parameter Optimization: For each hyperparameter (alpha, max limit, min time between 2 consequtive trades), we performed optimization to identify the settings that yielded the best results.

+The trading bot reads prices from Coinbase and upon each update it makes the decision to BUY/SELL/HOLD and sets the amount to trade.